IBM/maximo-labs/docs/connect_device.md

 1. You can check if your device is connected and sending data through an interface by browsing devices in the IoT Platform service and checking your devices status, recent events and state.
 Look at logs tab for troubleshooting issues.
 You should see values update when look at the state interface.
 Make sure you Nordic Thingy is powered up and sending data through Chrome Bluetooth connection.
 ![Device Data State](img/i39.png) &nbsp;
 2. Device data flows through a physical device type, transformed into a logical interface and stored in a time series database table within DB2 called IOT_<Device Type Name>.
-To see the table go back to your Monitor tab (https://dashboard-beta.connectedproducts.internetofthings.ibmcloud.com/preauth?tenantid=Monitor-Demo) then click `Services` tab.
+To see the table go back to then click `Services` [tab](https://dashboard-beta.connectedproducts.internetofthings.ibmcloud.com/preauth?tenantid=Monitor-Demo).
 ![Services](img/i41a.png) &nbsp;
 3. Click `View Details`
 ![Services](img/i41b.png) &nbsp;